 Rise ‘n Shine

 With good care Roses are able to flourish in pots and containers for 6 to 8 years.
-This requires a good panting medium.
+This requires a good planting medium.
 It is essential that the container has good drain holes at the bottom or at the sides at the lowest part.
 With holes at the bottom the container should stand on bricks or similar not on soil or lawn which could block the drain holes.
 The practice of placing pebbles, potshards, stones or similar material at the bottom is still advisable since it ensures long term drainage.

 The soil or better growing medium to be used is of utmost importance.
 One wants to achieve and retain good drainage on the one hand and water holding capacity on the other.
 Ordinary potting soil is not good enough since it will settle and compact after a year or two.
 Our special potting mix is however suitable as it contains pine, bark, peanuts shells and klinker ash to prevent it from compacting quickly.